Dulce de Leche Cortada , or Cortadito de Leche (Curdled Milk Fudge) is a delicious dessert with a touch of sour that we all love.

 - 1 large cinnamon stick

-- Mixing: Mix the sugar and egg, stirring until they are well mixed.
+- Mixing: Combine sugar and egg, stirring until they are well mixed.
 Stir in the milk.
 Sieve to eliminate undissolved egg parts.
-Mix in cinnamon, lime peels and orange peels, and prunes.
+Mix in cinnamon, lime and orange zest, and prunes.

 - Cooking: Simmer over low heat.
 Once it breaks the boil pour in the lime juice in different spots.
 Simmer without stirring unless it is sticking to the pot.
 The milk will eventually (about 10 mins) curdle, and chunks will float in thin syrup.
 Once the thin syrup has reduced to about half, remove from the heat and cool to room temperature.
 Remove the cinnamon stick.